joshgerdes/jekyll-uno/_posts/2022-09-06-internalservererror-when-deploying-azure-firewall.md

 1. Link it to the **AzureFirewallSubnet**
 2. **Redeploy**

-This error may occur as your internet route may be flowing via BGP routes from on-premises, the user-defined route will override this route.
+This error may occur as your internet route may flow via BGP routes from on-premises; the user-defined route will override this route.